|Dr. Cynthia Mahaffey (#47784539)|

-I enjoy walking in cemeteries and have made it a personal project to photograph and record the headstones of military personnel in addition to requests in local cemeteries, in honor of their service and the service of my father, stepfather, and uncles in World War II and Korea.
+I enjoy walking in cemeteries and have made it a personal project to photograph and record the headstones of military personnel in addition to requests in local cemeteries, in honor of their service and the service of my father, stepfather, and uncles in World War II and Korea, friends from Viet Nam, and students from the Gulf Wars and the Iraq and Afghanistan wars.
 If any of these service persons or others I have added are family members and/or you wish to manage their memorials, just let me know.
 I am happy to transfer.

-Anyone who wants to use my photos in their family tree, on findagrave, or any other site may do so without my permission.
+Anyone who wants to use my photos in their family tree, on Findagrave, or any other site may do so without my permission.